wendahere/JAWS/Jayvien.md

 -Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)

--Two Options for ESP32 Devices:
+>Two Options for ESP32 Devices:

 1. Sink (Able to effectively reduce large currents & Also use small currents)  **Recommended**
 2. Source (Relies on the main supply)